Actipro/WPF-Controls/Documentation/topics/editors/other-controls/monthcalendar.md

 > [!NOTE]
 > Disabled dates, as described below, are automatically excluded from selection.

-The [SelectionChanged](xref:@ActiproUIRoot.Controls.Editors.MonthCalendar.SelectionChanged) event fires whenever the [SelectedDate](xref:@ActiproUIRoot.Controls.Editors.MonthCalendar.SelectedDate) or [SelectedDates](xref:@ActiproUIRoot.Controls.Editors.MonthCalendar.SelectedDates) properties change.
+The [SelectionChanged](xref:@ActiproUIRoot.Controls.Editors.MonthCalendar.SelectionChanged) event is raised whenever the [SelectedDate](xref:@ActiproUIRoot.Controls.Editors.MonthCalendar.SelectedDate) or [SelectedDates](xref:@ActiproUIRoot.Controls.Editors.MonthCalendar.SelectedDates) properties change.

 The number of selected dates can be restricted using the [MaxSelectionCount](xref:@ActiproUIRoot.Controls.Editors.MonthCalendar.MaxSelectionCount) property.
 When set to `-1` (the default value), no limit is imposed.